-Last Updated on 29 September 2023 by Cycloscope
+Last Updated on 17 January 2026 by Cycloscope

-Find out if it is dangerous to travel in those European countries
+Find out if it is dangerous to travel in those European countries.
+Stay safe while traveling to these great destinations in Europe

-Stay Safe – Always Get Travel Insurance
+Stay Safe – Always Get Travel Insurance – WE SUGGEST WORLDNOMADS

 About this post

-This article is a collaborative effort, a bunch of travelers share their experiences in some of the so-called most dangerous countries in Europe.
+This article is a collaborative effort; a bunch of travelers share their experiences in some of the so-called most dangerous countries in Europe.

 Some Advice on how to stay safe when traveling

-Be prudent, attentive, smart, trust your guts, don’t get drunk, don’t get high (or at least do that only if you really really trust the people you’re with, and the place you’re in).
-Study the place you’re going to travel, gather as much information as you can, be careful of sensitive topics, respect local customs.
+Be prudent, attentive, smart, trust your guts, don’t get drunk, don’t get high (or at least do that only if you really, really trust the people you’re with, and the place you’re in).
+Study the place you’re going to travel, gather as much information as you can, be careful of sensitive topics, and respect local customs.

-Just exerting these precautions will make you safe almost everywhere, things can happen of course, but they can happen even if you’re not traveling
+Just exerting these precautions will make you safe almost everywhere.
+Things can happen, of course, but they can happen even if you’re not traveling

 7 European countries perceived as dangerous you should travel to!